 When performing a restoration of any scale using the native tool, you’ll have to restart your domain controllers.
 Until the restart is complete, your domain remains offline, which might impact your organization’s productivity.

 RecoveryManager Plus is a web-based Active Directory backup and restoration solution that can help overcome all the above shortcomings of the native AD backup tools.
 It can perform bare metal restorations of domain controllers and granular restorations of individual objects or even specific attributes.
 RecoveryManager Plus also supports incremental backups, giving you the option to periodically capture each change made to AD objects, store those changes as a separate backup, and restore any object to a past state in just a single click.
-Don’t believe it? .
+Don’t believe it?
+Try it out for yourself.